Authored by the expert who managed and guided the team behind the Serbia Property Pack

 Is for-sale inventory shrinking in Serbia as of 2026?

-As of early 2026, it is difficult to give a precise year-on-year inventory change for Serbia since there is no official "active listings" database, but the continued price growth and solid transaction volumes suggest inventory is not building up dangerously.
+As of early 2026, it is hard to give a precise year-over-year inventory change for Serbia because there is no single official "active listings" database published the way some Western markets do, but the available signals (prices still rising, transactions still clearing, and permits not surging) all point to inventory that is at least stable if not gently tightening in the most desirable areas.

 Are homes selling faster in Serbia as of 2026?